 COMPLEMENTARY EFFORTS IN GREATER GRAND CROSSING

-We are proud to support and champion the work of other organizations in the Greater Grand Crossing area working to improve the quality of life, commercial viability and human connectivity of the community.
+We are proud to highlight the work of other organizations in the Greater Grand Crossing area working to improve the quality of life, commercial viability and human connectivity of the community.

 South Oakwood-Brookhaven Neighborhood Organization (SOBNO)